JordiPalacios/VisualShow360Web/README.md

 Creation of the website for the company dedicated to event planning thanks to its:

 - 360 Photoboth
-- Magic Mirror
+- Magic Mirror LED
+- Flash 24h
+- Telefonoaudilibro
-- Ring Ring Experience
+- Tatuajes
 - Unique Props

 View more about